 Drivers who fail to yield the right-of-way will try to defend themselves by claiming that the conditions at the time prevented them from obeying the law.
 They will argue that they tried to get out of harm’s way, another driver was reckless, or they did not see a yield sign because of poor visibility.

 A motorist who fails to yield the right-of-way, causing injury or death, is legally negligent.
-The comparative negligence law in Florida holds parties who had some fault in causing an accident liable for the expenses the injured person or the immediate family of persons killed incurred because of failure to obey the traffic law.
+The modified comparative negligence law in Florida holds parties who had some fault in causing an accident liable for the expenses the injured person or the immediate family of persons killed incurred because of failure to obey the traffic law.

 The injured party or family may sue for damages but they have the burden of proving their allegation.